Meet the Staff

 Colleen enjoys working in the Art Gallery and appreciates the campus, fellow employees, and students she meets everyday.
-She lives nearby with her husband of almost 40 years, Cal.
+She lives nearby with her husband of 40+ years, Cal.
 They have two married children and two wonderful grandchildren.
 Colleen and Cal breed English Setters and also have a house cat named Mrs. Emma Peel and a British lab named Daisy.
 Besides her family and her animals, other interests are reading, flower gardening, and anything British.